Gojal Tehsil: History

 Abdullah Khan had five children including one daughter and four sons.
 The daughter named Mirona was the eldest amongst all and was married in his father's lifetime in Siriqol.
 Amongst his sons the eldest was Ali Parast who was married to Princes Bi Bi Aftab, the daughter of Mir Shah Ghazanfar, and was given Jagir in Hyderabad Hunza by Mir Shah Ghazafar however later during Ghazan Khan II's period migrated to Passu, others were Muhammad Bari, Ali Fatah, and Abdullah Beg.
 Muhammad Bari migrated to China with Mir Safdar Khan during the British invasion of Hunza in 1891.
 Ali Fatah was settled in Ghulkin and Abdullah Baig in Chapursan.

 After the death of Mir Shah Salim Khan who was the first-ever Ismaili in Hunza, Shah Ghazanfar and Abdullah Khan was amongst the few people in Hunza who got exposure to the Ismaili faith and became Ismaili during the first half of the 1800s.
 Mir Shah Salim Khan accepted the Ismaili faith as a result of the discussions with an Ismaili missionary Said Shah Ardabil during his visit to Gulmit.
 Mir Shah Salim was the first person in Hunza whose funeral was performed as per the Ismaili Tariqah and Chiragh-i-Roshan was performed for the first time in the history of Hunza for him in Gulmit.

 In the later part of the 1800s, a major landslide near Sarat village blocked river Hunza and in three years' time, a major lake was formed which inundated major parts of the villages of Gulmit, Hussaini, and Passu.
 A major portion of the fertile land and orchards came under the lake.
-Most recently in 2010, another major landslide occurred in the same area in Attababad village which again inundated parts of Shiskat, Ayeenabad, and Gulmit.
+Most recently on 4 January 2010, another major landslide occurred in the same area in Atta Abad village which again inundated parts of Shiskat, Ayeenabad, and Gulmit.

 Shimshal

-Shimshal valley is the most Prominent village among all t the valleys of Gojal.
+Shimshal valley is the most prominent village among all the valleys of Gojal.
 It lies at an altitude of 3,100 m (10,170.6 ft) above sea level and is the highest settlement in the district.
 It is the largest valley in Gilgit-Baltistan and it covers almost area of Hunza District.
 Shimshal is a border village that connects the Gilgit-Baltistan area of Pakistan with China.
 The total area of Shimshal is approximately 3,800 km2 and there are around 2000 inhabitants with a total of 250 households.